ada-pld/ada-ui/README.md

 ```
 And your application shoul run on [http://localhost:3000](http://localhost:3000)

-To build wap in static for deployment:
+To build ada in static for deployment:
 ```
 npm run build
 ```